TypeScript Interface

 Class Types

-For example, the following Json interface can be implemented by any unrelated classes:
+For example, the following Json interface can be implemented by any class:

 interface Json {